nikolahmcwin/cordlessPhones/readme.txt

 1. Use Python 3
 2. Run phones.py,
-3. Enter a command line argument that is the file name to open
+3. Pass input from a file via stdin
 4. The range found will be output as the radius of the circle found (in metres)

 Note1: kdtree.py is a library used via https://pypi.org/project/kdtree/ however, we have made 3 minor edits to cast values returned.
 These edits are commented and dated to when we edited them.